 Before you send your first case, take a moment to understand the lab’s policies on warranties and revisions.
 A transparent policy gives you peace of mind and protects your practice.
 Reputable labs stand behind their work with a clear warranty, which shows they are confident in the quality of their restorations.
 It’s also important to know their process for handling adjustments or remakes.
 Understanding these policies upfront helps you manage patient expectations and avoid unexpected financial surprises down the road.
 A lab with straightforward and fair policies is a lab that values a long-term partnership, making them a more reliable choice for your dental implant cases.

-What You Need to Order Custom Abutments Online
+What You Need to Order a Custom Abutment Online

 Ordering custom abutments online is a smooth process when you have all your information gathered ahead of time.
 Think of it like a checklist: once you have your digital files, a detailed prescription, and the correct implant specifications, you’re ready to go.
 Preparing these key items ensures your lab has everything needed to fabricate a precise, perfectly fitting abutment for your patient.
 This preparation minimizes back-and-forth communication and helps you get your case back faster.
 Let’s walk through exactly what you’ll need to have on hand before you submit your next case.